You can plant and grow directly into the hay or straw bale spacing the plants as you would in a garden.

 sowing depth, top up the slit with soil, sow the seeds and cover with fine soil.

 Sowing potatoes.
 Potatoes (all root crops carrots, parsnips and swede, etc.) do well in bales.
 Make a slit with a spade and plant the potato in the centre of the bale about an inch deeper than you would in soil.
 It is important to plant potatoes in the middle to stop the new potatoes breaking through the sides.

-Taller plants will need support by pushing long stakes all the way through the straw bale to make them secure.
+Tall plants like some varieties of tomatoes will need supporting with stakes, push long sticks all the way through the straw bale making them secure.

 The very good compost that's left as the straw decomposes can be spread over poor soil to improve it.
 If you keep spreading the bales over the area you will eventually end up with some very good soil full of earthworms.
 If you keep this up, you could be on your way to the "no digging method of gardening" described on my website.